 How long will the test take?

-The stress test will take approximately 30 minutes.
+The stress test will take approximately 45 minutes.
 This does not mean you will be exercising that long.
-The 30 minutes includes the pre-test procedure, talking with the doctor, the exercise, and the recovery period.
+This includes the pre-test procedure, talking with the doctor, the exercise, and the recovery period.

-Why should I have my test at a hospital?
+Why should I have my test at the hospital?